valnoxy/t440p-oc/README.md

 - macOS Installer from the App Store.
 - A 16 GB pendrive (Keep in mind, during the preperation we will format the disk to create the install media).

-Press `ALT + SPACE` and open Disk utility.
+Press `WIN + SPACE` and open Disk utility.
 Select your USB device and click erase.
 Name it `MyUSB` and choose **Mac OS Extended** with **GUID Partition Map**.
 After erasing the USB device, close Disk utility.

-Now press `ALT + SPACE` and open terminal.
+Now press `WIN + SPACE` and open terminal.
 Type the following command:

 Big Sur:
 ```sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/MyUSB --downloadassets```